hackall360/studio-rust-mcp-server/README.md

 ### Requesting diagnostics

-The `diagnostics_and_metrics` tool accepts a payload that lets you tailor what Studio collects.
-For
+The `diagnostics_and_metrics` tool accepts a `tool` + `params` payload so you can cherry-pick which subsystems to inspect:
-example:

 ```
 {
+  "tool": "DiagnosticsAndMetrics",
+  "params": {
+    "logs": {
+      "includeErrors": true,
+      "includeWarnings": true,
+      "includeInfo": false,
+      "maxEntries": 120,
-  "logs": { "maxEntries": 120, "chunkSize": 40 },
+      "chunkSize": 40
+    },
     "includeMemoryStats": true,
     "includeTaskScheduler": true,
-  "includeMicroProfiler": false,
+    "includeMicroProfiler": true,
+    "serviceSelection": {
-  "serviceSelection": { "services": ["Workspace", "Players"] }
+      "services": ["Workspace", "Players"],
+      "includeDescendantCounts": true,
+      "includeMemoryTags": true
     }
+  }
+}
 ```

-Set `includeMicroProfiler` to `true` only after enabling the MicroProfiler in Studio (View → MicroProfiler or File → Studio Settings → Diagnostics → Allow MicroProfiler).
-Roblox requires that permission to be granted per-user; without it the tool will return a note explaining that the dump is unavailable.
-Error and warning logs are chunked for long sessions so MCP clients can page through them without hitting token limits.
+Log history comes back in `logs.chunks` with severity, timestamps, and an aggregate `logs.severityCounts` table so your prompt can prioritise the noisy areas.
+The wrapper also records `logs.oldestTimestamp`/`logs.newestTimestamp` so you know what window of time was captured.
+Large outputs are automatically chunked to avoid exhausting context windows, and each chunk is annotated with the index of the entries it covers.
+When `includeMicroProfiler` is `true`, Studio attempts to capture a microprofiler dump; the response contains a `snapshot` for small captures or `chunks` plus `snapshotSize` for larger traces.
+Enable the MicroProfiler first (View → MicroProfiler or File → Studio Settings → Diagnostics → Allow MicroProfiler) and ensure your account has permission to view it—otherwise Roblox will return an `available = false` section explaining the denial.

 To run the automated test suite from Claude or Cursor, you can request: